mille-s/UD_Converter/README.md

 6. Input files should be uploaded to the */content/UD_converter/inputs* folder.

 ## Parameters

+Stanza: Choose the language of the input file.

-With the provided default parameters, the converter will process the input structure(s) and create T1 and T2 outputs in the */content/UD_converter/out* folder.
+UD converter: With the provided default parameters, the converter will process the input structure(s) and create T1 and T2 outputs in the */content/UD_converter/out* folder.
 Note that the T1 and T2 structures will not be fit for the SR setting (see *Specific instructions for creating SR data* below).
 There are three blocks of parameters:
 1. **General parameters**, who don’t need to be edited; it is recommended to use the debug mode as it doesn’t require too much time and performs a useful output check.
 2. **Conversion parameters**, for establishing (i) whether T1 or T2 outputs are desired, (ii) whether the output nodes should be scrambled or not, (iii) what word-order-related information is kept in the T1/T2 outputs, and (iv) if the the outputs have training or test specifications (test has less info).
 3. **Additional parameters for T2 conversion**, for establishing which features and nodes are kept or not in the T2 output.